a group of pills and a parsley leaf

 Vitamin A

-The final recommended vitamin is vitamin A. Vitamin A is effective in having continued good vision and is an antibacterial vitamin that is known for supporting your immune system.
+The final recommended vitamin is vitamin A. Vitamin A is effective in maintaining good vision and is an antibacterial vitamin that is known for supporting your immune system.
 Vitamin A in excess can lead to vomiting and lethargy; the recommended dosage is 3,000 IU a day.
 Thankfully, vitamin A deficiency is incredibly rare and only prominent in nations that suffer from extreme poverty.

-It is important, despite the effectiveness of multivitamins that you maintain a healthy and good diet, so it is not even necessary for you to have to take them.
+It is important, despite the effectiveness of multivitamins, that you maintain a healthy and good diet, so it is not even necessary for you to have to take them.
 A healthy diet can be managed cheaply and easily if you stick to it.

 Blog Categories: